Belgium

 A clear view of the question: “why doesn’t Belgium have a government yet?”

-Posted in General on January 16th, 2011 by nicolas
+Posted in General on January 16th, 2011 by Nicolas

 This is a great video, I’d be more than happy to be the “francophone” that M. Janssens refers to as his marching buddy.